nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![Stats_Class_Diagram](./images/Stats.png)

 Results of the quiz attempts can be calculated using the information stored in a `Question` object, because of its methods, namely `wasShown()`,  `wasHintShown()` and `wasAnsweredCorrectly()`, that indicate if it has been attempted before, whether hint was used when user attempted the question and if the question was answered correctly respectively.

+The current design of the stats feature is such that a correct answer without hint being used would award the user with 2 points, while a correct answer with hint used would award the user with 1 point.
+No point is awarded to the user if he chose the wrong answer. `calculatePointsEarnedForQuestion( :Question)’ is the method that contains the logic for this calculation.
+The method is explored further in the subsequent section.

 An object of `UserStatsCalculator` class is responsible for calculating the aggregate results from the user’s previous quiz results.
 For instance, its `calculateTotalPointsEarned()` method will iterate through the multiple topics stored in E-Duke-8 and calculate the total sum of the user’s past results of the quizzes done for those topics.